googleapis/google-api-python-client/docs/oauth.md

 ## Storage

 `google-auth-oauthlib` does not currently have support for credentials storage.
 It may be added in the future.
 See [oauth2client deprecation](https://google-auth.readthedocs.io/en/latest/oauth2client-deprecation.html#replacement) for more details.

+## oauth2client deprecation

+The [oauth2client](http://oauth2client.readthedocs.org/en/latest/index.html) library was previously recommended for handling the OAuth 2.0 protocol.
+It is now deprecated, and we recommend you migrate your code to google-auth-oauthlib.
+See [oauth2client deprecation](https://google-auth.readthedocs.io/en/latest/oauth2client-deprecation.html) for more details.